vegardit/copycat/README.md

   - `ex:` → excluded
   - `in:` → included
 - If no filter matches, the entry is included by default, even if only `in:` filters are configured.
-- Date filters (`--since`, `--until`) are applied only to files, never to directories; hidden/system flags apply to both files and directories and are evaluated before glob filters.
+- Date filters (`--since`, `--until`, `--before`) are applied only to files, never to directories; hidden/system flags apply to both files and directories and are evaluated before glob filters.

 #### Pattern-Based Filtering